Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Foolish Assumptions

-We assume that you’re reading this book because you know that repairing your credit is important, but you may not know all the ins and outs of making credit work for you.
+I assume that you’re reading this book because you know that repairing your credit is important, but you may not know all the ins and outs of making credit work for you.
 Whether your credit is not so great and you want to know how to improve it or your credit is just plain nonexistent and you want to establish it on your own terms, you’ll benefit from this book.
 An understanding of your credit and how the credit system works may be especially important during life’s transitions.
-We assume that this book can be of value to you if you’re
+This book is of particular value to you if you’re

 Concerned about your credit report and who may be looking at it